 Satisfactory completion of the lab is required as part of your course grade.
-Those not completing all lab assignments by the end of the semester at a 60% level or better will receive a grade of F for the entire course.
-Once again, we emphasize that each lab report is due, without fail, within two days of the end of that lab.
+Those not completing all lab assignments by the end of the semester at a 60% level or better will receive a semester grade of F for the entire course.
+The laboratory grade makes up 15% of your final course grade.
+Once again, we emphasize that each lab report is due within two days of the end of that lab.

 There are two parts of your grade for each laboratory: (a) your laboratory journal, and (b) your formal problem report.
-The lab instructor grades your laboratory journal during the laboratory sessions.
+Your laboratory journal will be graded by the lab instructor during the laboratory sessions.
 Your problem report will be graded and returned to you in your next lab session.
+This is a writing intensive (WI) course so clear and logical written communication using correct English and correct physics is the most important goal of the laboratory report.

-If you have made a good-faith attempts but your lab report is unacceptable, your instructor may allow you to rewrite parts or all of the report.
-You must hand in a rewrite within two days of its return to you by the instructor, in order to obtain an acceptable grade.
+If you have made a good-faith attempt but your lab report has a few flaws, your instructor may allow you to rewrite those parts of the report.
+A rewrite must be handed in, within two days of the return of the report to you by the instructor.

-- F. The laboratory class forms a local scientific community.
-There are certain basic rules for conducting business in this laboratory. - 1.
-In all discussions and group work, full respect for all people is required.
-All disagreements about work must stand and fall on reasoned arguments about physics principles, the data, or acceptable procedures, never on the basis of power, loudness, or intimidation. - 2.
+F. The laboratory class forms a local scientific community.
+There are certain basic rules for interacting in this laboratory.

+- 1. In all discussions and group work, full respect for all people is required.
+All disagreements about work must stand or fall on reasoned arguments about physics principles, the data, or acceptable procedures, never on the basis of power, loudness, or intimidation. - 2.
 It is OK to make a reasoned mistake.
 It is in fact, one of the more efficient ways to learn.

-This is an academic laboratory where you learn things, and test your ideas and predictions.
-You learn by collecting data and determining which conclusions from the data are acceptable and reasonable to other people and which are not.
+This is an academic laboratory in which to learn things, to test your ideas and predictions by collecting data, and to determine which conclusions from the data are acceptable and reasonable to other people and which are not.

 What do we mean by a "reasoned mistake"?
-We mean that after careful consideration and a substantial amount of thinking has gone into your ideas you simply give your best prediction or explanation as you see it.
-Of course, there is always the possibility that your idea does not accord with the accepted ideas.
+We mean that after careful consideration and after a substantial amount of thinking has gone into your ideas you give your best prediction or explanation as you see it.
+Of course, there is always the possibility that you are wrong.
 Then someone says, "No, that's not the way I see it and here's why."
 Eventually persuasive evidence will be offered for one viewpoint or the other.

-"Speaking out" your explanations, in writing or vocally, is one of the best ways to learn.
+Trying to convince others about your explanations, in writing or vocally, is one of the best ways to learn.

-3. It is perfectly OK to share information and ideas with colleagues.
-Many kinds of help are OK.
+3. It is perfectly okay to share information and ideas with colleagues.
+Many kinds of help are okay.
 Since members of this class have highly diverse backgrounds, you are encouraged to help each other and learn from each other.

-But it is never OK to copy the work of others.
+However, it is never okay to copy the work of others.

-Helping others is encouraged because it is, in fact, one of the best ways for you to learn.
-But copying is completely inappropriate and unacceptable.
+Helping others is encouraged because it is one of the best ways for you to learn, but copying is completely inappropriate and unacceptable.
 Write out your own calculations and answer questions in your own words.
-It is OK to make a reasoned mistake; it is wrong to copy.
+It is okay to make a reasoned mistake; it is wrong to copy.